-At first, you may not notice that one Coonie looks different from the next, but once you start observing the fine details of this magnificent breed, you’ll soon be able to spot a European Maine Coon.
+At first, you won’t notice that one Coonie looks different from the next.
+You start observing the fine details of this magnificent breed.
+You’ll soon be able to spot a European Maine Coon.

 Below you’ll see a few examples of European Maine Coons.